The Shift the Industry Underestimated

 The Context Window Myth: Why Retrieval Still Wins

-Everyone thought bigger context windows would kill RAG.
-“Why retrieve when you can just stuff everything into the prompt?” they said.
+For a time, many believed larger context windows would make retrieval obsolete.
+‘Why retrieve when you can just stuff everything into the prompt?’ became a common refrain.

 In reality, this assumption didn’t hold.